 Students have the right to experience a positive learning environment; students who disrupt that environment can be asked to leave the class.
 Faculty and students also have the right of due process.
 For further information regarding student rights and responsibilities please refer to the IVC General Catalog available online at www.imperial.edu

-Art 102 Weekly Calendar FALL 2013

-Note: This is subject to change at the discretion of the instructor.
+Art 102 Daily Plan FALL 2013 Note: This is subject to change at the discretion of the instructor.

 Class 1 Aug.
-20: Intro about the class.
+20 Intro: Syllabi and class content.

 Class 2 Aug.
-27: Intro to visual elements.
-MoMA video.
+22. Intro to visual elements.